15 Young Adult Enemies To Lovers Books You Must Read

 3. Lady Sophia’s Lover (Bow Street Series)

-So it’s a little bit less extreme because she’s not like trying to kill him.
+So it’s slightly less extreme because she’s not like trying to kill him.
 But it still has enemies on one side because Ross has no clue who she is and doesn’t like him.

 Lady Sophia's